Summer College Search Tips For Seniors

 Remember your Common Application essay?
 You wrote a draft last spring, and some of you have been revising it ever since.
 There is no reason why you should not have a nearly finished product by the start of senior year.
 This should be your goal because you will likely have several other essays to write for your individual applications.
 These institution-specific essays are critically important and require due attention.
 Admissions officers easily detect hastily written essays, and most hastily written essays are these supplemental pieces.
 Make your application stand out by giving your supplemental essays all of the care and consideration you give to your Common Application essay.
 The only way to do this is to give yourself the time you need to put forth your best effort.

-The 2018–2019 Common Application is live!
-Students who created their Common Application account in the junior year should revisit commonapp.org
+The 2019-2020 Common Application isn't live yet, but will be at the beginning of August — stayt tuned!
+At that time, students who created their Common Application account in the junior year should revisit commonapp.org

 , and complete the few simple steps to roll their information over to the current application year.
 Most Common Application schools will have their supplements available for review; take a look, and start thinking about how you will respond to the essay prompts.